- Carl Dubler made bold predictions on HANA.

 EWM is a dead product.
 Transportation Management is live at very few locations, so any improvements in these applications have minimal relevance.
-None of these applications ever required a complex model, and none of the databases used by SAP prior to HANA can be classified as legacy.
+None of these applications ever required a complex model, and none of the databases used by SAP before HANA can be classified as a legacy.

 These aren’t dreams—these are innovations and productivity gains our customers are getting now.
 Imagine liberating your finance department from unproductive spreadsheet rodeos like reconciliation.
 Imagine providing your colleagues in supply chain MRP runs whenever they want, not just once per day.
 You can do this all while simplifying the IT landscape.
 With a simpler data model, your IT department is ready for anything, and your business is equipped with new, real-time capabilities.

-For those interested in running MRP quickly, far more quickly than anything possible in any SAP system, contact us about Real Time MRP.
+For those interested in running MRP quickly, far more rapidly than anything possible in any SAP system, contact us about Real Time MRP.

 These gains are simply not possible running on legacy database systems.
 We had to take the dramatic step of re-designing for an in-memory, columnar database.
 Obviously, we chose HANA for that.
 It isn’t good enough to take the 26 tables for Inventory Management and run them in-memory on, say, Oracle 12c.
 Simply running in-memory isn’t enough—we needed to leverage in-memory to redesign for a single data model.
 If you have a couple minutes, take a look at my video explanations here, here, and here.
 If you have more time, get a deep dive here.